 The SEG is the legal replacement for the Feed-in Tariff.
 It pays you for any surplus solar electricity exported to the grid.
 Every UK electricity supplier with over 150,000 customers must offer an SEG tariff.

-Anyone with an MCS-certified solar installation and a smart meter qualifies.
+Anyone with an fully-certified solar installation and a smart meter qualifies.
 There’s no income test, property type restriction, or means assessment.
 You just choose an SEG supplier and register.

 Rates in 2026:

-For a typical 4kW system in the North East exporting ~1,500 kWh/year, that’s £45-£360 annual income depending on supplier choice.
+Figures based on a typical 4kW system in the North East exporting 2,000-2,600 kWh/year.
 We covered this in detail in our Smart Export Guarantee explained 2026 post.

 ECO4 (Energy Company Obligation)